somatonic/MarkupSocialShareButtons/readme.md

 # Assets JS and CSS

-Along with the module comes a example jQuery script ```example-jquery-popup.js``` you can add to your script to handle the popups.
+Along with the module comes an example jQuery script ```example-jquery-popup.js``` you can add to your script to handle the popups.